mdevilliers/Toxiproxy.Net/readme.md

 Install-Package Toxiproxy.Net
 ```

 A copy of toxiproxy compiled for windows is in the [compiled folder](https://github.com/mdevilliers/Toxiproxy.Net/tree/master/compiled/Win64).
-Linux and Darwin builds are available from the [official release site](https://github.com/Shopify/toxiproxy/releases)
+Linux, Darwin and Windows builds are available from the [official release site](https://github.com/Shopify/toxiproxy/releases)

 Usage
 -----

 The unit tests give a good overview of how to fully use the api.
 Here are some examples to get started -

 Set up a proxy